MoonPoet/xaprb-src/content/slides/qconsf-2018-devops-for-the-database/index.md

 ???

-* I've been working with databases for decades, first as a developer, then a consultant, now as founder of VividCortex
-* I created a lot of open source software: innotop, Percona Toolkit, Percona Monitoring Plugins among others
 * This is opinion, not research
 * This is my personal experience
 * I haven't gotten all this right yet